Managing sources

 A 201 OK

 You can only associate one primary source with a cart.
-If there's a primary source in the cart and you try to attach a different primary source, remove all attached sources or remove the directly from the cart, then attach new sources.
+If there's a primary source in the cart and you try to attach a different primary source, or remove the directly from the cart, then attach new sources.

 Send the request to attach a secondary source.